-These delightful little cakes are based on the French Financiers, but are a little lighter (as the recipe only uses the white of eggs) and are also so quick and super easy to make.
+These delightful little cakes are based on the French Financiers, but are a little lighter and are also so quick and super easy to make.

 The basic Friand is an almond base and what then makes these then stand apart is the wealth of variations, only limited by your imagination.

 Always keep to the basic recipe and then make adjustments accordingly, see my suggestions below.
 Make a traditional Friand in a miniature loaf tin, but if you don’t have these, you can use any small tin.
 Silicone moulds work well or use a mini muffin tin.
-Ultimately the cake should just be a couple of bites, no bigger; they are quite delicate.
-Serve Friand as part of an Afternoon Tea, or simply with a cup of tea.
-They make a great after-dinner Petit Four, and of course perfect for parties, picnics and the lunch box.
+The cake should just be a couple of bites, no bigger; they are quite delicate.
+Serve Friand as part of an afternoon tea or simply with a cup of tea.
+They make a great after-dinner Petit Four, and of course perfect for parties, picnics, and the lunch box.